DataBiosphere/azul/CONTRIBUTING.rst

 Version Control
 ===============

-* Feature branches are merged into develop.
-If a hotfix is made to a deployment branch other than develop, that branch is merged into develop so that the hotfix is eventually distributed to all deployment branches.
-Deployment branches are merged during a deployment.
+* Feature branches are merged into ``develop``.
+If a hotfix is made to a deployment branch other than ``develop``, that branch is also merged into ``develop`` so that the hotfix eventually propagates to all deployments.

+* During a promotion, the branch for a lower deployment (say, ``integration``) is merged into the branch for the next higher deployment.

 * We commit independent changes separately.
 If two changes could be applied in either order, they should occur in separate commits.
 Two changes A and B of